kesttvanzyl/kesttvanzyl-resume/index.md

 * Currently Attending MiraCosta Community College
 * Majoring in Computer Science
 * In the process of completing an A.A. in Math and Science
-* Expecting to transfer and attend a UC school in the Fall of 2021
+* Expecting to transfer and attend a UC school in the Fall of 2022

 ## Skills:

 #### Programming Languages:

 * Java
-* PHP
+* Basic Experience with CSS
-* CSS
+* HTML

 #### Web Development: